House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 60–75 feet tall, 40–75 feet wide

 The Sweet Gum tree is interesting because it’s resistant to the toxicity of the Black Walnut tree.
-This tree produces unique leaves that are shaped like stars.
+It produces unique leaves that are shaped like stars.
 They turn beautiful shades of red, purple, and yellow in the fall.
-The tree produces small fruit covered in spines that change from green to brown as they ripen.
-Near sidewalks and residential areas, these trees are considered messy because of the fruit, which resembles gumballs.

 Pros